mindflayer-vtt/foundryvtt-mindflayer-brainmate/README.md

 A Foundry VTT module, which redesigns the UI to be usable on a tablet or phone.

+In case you are interested about the origin of the name "Brainmate", you may read up on the [Brainmate Item](https://www.worldanvil.com/w/planejammer-chronicles-dungeonmasterloki/a/brainmate-item) on worldanvil.

 # Installation

 To install, follow these instructions: